-Note: Your specific NBG6818 may not support all of the operating systems described in this appendix.
+Note: The NBG6818 may not support all of the operating systems described in this appendix.
 See the product specifications for more information about which operating systems are supported.

 This appendix shows you how to configure the IP settings on your computer in order for it to be able to communicate with the other devices on your network.
-Windows Vista/XP/2000, Mac OS 9/OS X, and all versions of UNIX/LINUX include the software components you need to use TCP/IP on your computer.